-(28) Revenue recognition

-- A. The Group manufactures and sells a range of consumer electronics products such as broadband communications and digital home entertainments.
+- (27) Revenue recognition - A. The Group sells a range of consumer electronics products such as broadband communications and digital home entertainments.
 Sales are recognised when control of the products has transferred, being when the products are delivered to the customer, the customer has full discretion over the channel and price to sell the products, and there is no unfulfilled obligation that could affect the customer's acceptance of the products.
-Delivery occurs when the products have been shipped to the specific location, the risks of obsolescence and loss have been transferred to the customer, and either the customer has accepted the products in accordance with the sales contract, or the Group has objective evidence that all criteria for acceptance have been satisfied. - B. A receivable is recognised when the goods are delivered as this is the point in time that the consideration is unconditional because only the passage of time is required before the payment is due. - (29) Operating segments
+Delivery occurs when the products have been shipped to the specific location, the risks of obsolescence and loss have been transferred to the customer, and either the customer has accepted the products in accordance with the sales contract, or the Group has objective evidence that all criteria for acceptance have been satisfied. - B. A receivable is recognised when the goods are delivered as this is the point in time that the consideration is unconditional because only the passage of time is required before the payment is due. - C. The Group's obligation to provide a repair for some faulty products under the standard warranty terms is recognised as a provision. - (28) Operating segments